openstack-archive/anvil/docs/source/topics/gettingstarted.rst

     sudo ./smithy -a build

-You should see a corresponding OpenStack components and dependencies at this stage being packaged into rpm files and two repositories being setup for you.
+You should see a corresponding OpenStack components and dependencies at this stage being packaged into rpm files and two repositories being setup for you [#verbose]_.
-One will be the dependencies that the OpenStack components need to run and the other will be the OpenStack components themselves.
+One repository will be the dependencies that the OpenStack components need to run and the other will be the OpenStack components themselves.

 Installing